Forward Thinking: Analyzing gender equity across MSFHR award programs

 How does MSFHR compare with other funders?

-Research suggests that gender gaps in funding outcomes are prevalent and in fact, recent analyses of Canadian Institutes of Health Research (CIHR) data suggests that gender gaps are more likely when reviewers focus on the person (as opposed to the project).
+Research suggests that gender gaps in funding outcomes are prevalent and in fact, analyses of Canadian Institutes of Health Research (CIHR) data suggests that gender gaps are more likely when reviewers focus on the person (as opposed to the project).

 It’s difficult to reconcile the CIHR data with our funding outcomes, given that our Research Trainee, Scholar and Health-Professional Investigator awards are personnel awards where track record as a researcher accounts for a larger proportion of the scores than other evaluation criteria.
 Over the last three years, women have performed as well as or better than men for all our funding competitions with the exception of the Innovation to Commercialization award.